 Wieslander then asked Akhavan how he came to be involved in the work of the Iran Tribunal.
 He had been approached by some of the families of the victims of the 1988 mass executions around 2010-2011, he explained.
 Because of his experience from trials on crimes against humanity in international tribunals and his part in establishing the Iran Human Rights Documentation Centre, he was a known expert within that field, he added.
 Akhavan then explained that they wanted to establish a credible people’s tribunal to establish the facts regarding the events of 1988, and to have a world-class team of prosecutors and judges to make some sort of legal determination.
 Regarding the tribunal, they had concluded that they wanted a two-step procedure, and a steering committee was established to organize the event.
 This committee then selected a number of judges and commissioners and Ahkavan himself had been asked to assemble a team of prosecutors.

 Regarding the two-step procedure, which Akhavan was asked to further elaborate on, he explained to the court that the first stage had been a truth commission.
 This commission would establish the facts, he added.
 The second stage had been a judicial hearing which had the goal to establish the legal qualifications of those facts.
 The first stage, the truth commission, was held in London at the Amnesty International Human Rights Action Centre in June 2012.
-It was a five-day hearing from 18 to 20 June, and 75 witnesses testified.
+It was a five-day hearing and 75 witnesses testified.
 Amongst those witnesses were representatives that came from very different political as well as ethnic groups.
 Some of the witnesses were for example members of the MEK or members of leftist groups and smaller politics groups who had been incarcerated in Iran during 1988.
 The commission also looked more broadly at de atrocities committed during the 1980’s, including against the Kurdish or Arab minorities.
 All the witnesses were either survivors or the relatives of survivors.
 Written statements had been taken from the witnesses which had later been compiled and presented to the commission.

 Wieslander then asked what the work of the commission had resulted in.
 It had resulted in a report that was issued in July 2012, Akhavan responded.
 He then proceeded to name the members of the commission and explained that the report was based on the conclusions that they had drawn from analyzing 75 witness statements.